 5.)
 Band Resisted Clam Shell Exercise – 3 sets of 12 for EACH leg using a red band, with a 30 second wait in between EACH, as I stay on one side until the 3 sets are complete and then I roll over and start the other side.

 6.)
 Shoulder Bridge Lift – 3 sets of 12 each with a 30 second wait in between EACH set

 7.)
 Lateral Step Ups – using my stairs, standing sideways (hands on the wall), facing the wall, I do 3 sets of 12 per leg, switching between legs each time.

 8.)
-Forward Set Ups – Sorry, I have yet to find a video for this one, yet.
+Forward Set Ups – (discontinued doing this early 2019) Sorry, I have yet to find a video for this one, yet.

 Again, using my stairs, standing sideways, one foot on one step while the other foot is one step lower.

 Start with the right leg; right foot forward so your toes are nearly to the side of the step, while your left foot heel is near the back of the next step down.
 Left arm on the wall in front of you.
 With your leg muscles relaxed, quickly tap the muscle on the inside of your left leg just above the knee 4 times.
 Using your leg muscles only, move up and forward toward the wall, placing your right hand on the wall in front of you in order to maintain balance, while keeping your right leg straight, and your foot dangling.
 Your left leg should also be straight once you are standing up right.
 Then carefully move back into the starting position, and repeat 12 times, then switch legs.

 The tapping on the inside muscle of my left leg has helped my left knee cap to stop dislocating but I do NOT tap the same muscle on my right leg simply because there is no issue with my right knee cap at this moment in time.